Angelo Mangione: Career

-Mangione competed at the 2022 World Taekwondo Junior Championships and won a gold medal in the 68 kg category.
-He again competed at the World Juniors Taekwondo Championships in 2024 and won a bronze medal in the 73 kg category.
+Mangione competed at the 2022 World Taekwondo Junior Championships in Sofia, Bulgaria, and won a gold medal in the 68 kg category.
+He again competed at the 2024 championships in Chuncheon, South Korea, and won a bronze medal in the 73 kg category.

 In March 2025, he competed at the Dutch Open and won a bronze medal in the 74 kg category.
 The next month he competed at the 22nd Galeb Trophy Taekwondo Open and won a bronze medal in the 74 kg category.
+On 9 November 2025, he won the first taekwondo title for the Gruppi Sportivi Fiamme Gialle, winning a gold medal.